Viewers of my YouTube videos often ask that I make a video of their favorite piece or suggest that I make a video of a particular piece.

 Now, however, I have no such illusions.
 That list is now just the tip of the iceberg of music I'd like to do videos of, and it's becoming painfully

-obvious (having passed my sixtieth birthday), that even if I made videos full-time (as full-time as I can bear) and managed to live as long as
+obvious (nearing my seventieth birthday), that even if I made videos full-time (as full-time as I can bear) and managed to live as long as

 my parents did (and kept more of my faculties than they did), I would not be able to get around to everything on my list (not to mention that